devkumi/eventmanager/README.md

 ## Create accout
 ## login
 ## create event
-## check and row to edit or delete event
+## check boxes in the table to edit or delete event